jeltechnologies/sheetmusic/README.md

 # Data files
 The service uses data from both Opendatasoft and Openstreetdata.
 The data from Opendatasoft is mandatory, while Openstreetdata is optional.
 More data means more accurate results.

-## Opendatasoft
+## Opendatasoft (mandatory)
-Download the following files from Opendatasoft and place them in your dataFolder.
 The files from Opendatasoft are mandatory.
 Without these files the geoservice does not work.
+Download the following files from Opendatasoft and place them in the `dataFolder` configured in the YAML file.
 - 142 thousand cities from https://public.opendatasoft.com/explore/dataset/geonames-all-cities-with-a-population-1000/table/?disjunctive.cou_name_en&sort=name (download the CSV file)
 - 1.5 million postal codes from https://public.opendatasoft.com/explore/dataset/geonames-postal-code/export/ (download the CSV file)
 The files from Opendatasoft will find the city and country of each coordinate globally.
+This is a good starting point, but it does not provide the street information.

-## Openstreetdata
+## Openstreetdata (optional)
-Optionally download houses information from Openstreetdata to receive street, house numbers in the address.
+The files from Openstreetdata are used to find the street name and house numbers in the address.
+Using Openstreetdata files is optional.
 - Download the houses files from https://openstreetdata.org/#addresses.
 The streets and addresses files are not needed.
-- Unzip the `*-houses.tsv.gz` to `*.houses.tsv` and copy them to the dataFolder.
+- Unzip the `*-houses.tsv.gz` to `*.houses.tsv` and copy them to `dataFolder` configured in the YAML file.

 More houses files means better accuracy, but larger memory consumption.

 The geoservice has been tested with all houses files from Openstreetdata, which are 109 million house addresses.

 ### Database (optional)
 By default all streets are loaded in memory.
-To reduce the memory consumption it is possible to use PostgreSQL database to store the house address information.
+To reduce the memory consumption it is possible to use PostgreSQL database to store house address information.

 Should you use the database or not?
 It depends on the countries used.
 Here are some examples:
 - United States (31 million addresses): Without PostgreSQL: 13 GB memory.
 With PostgreSQL: 2 GB memory